 - 9.6.1 Notwithstanding any other provision of this Agreement, the parties agree to meet and confer over retiree healthcare benefits and funding upon request of either party.
-This may include but is not limited to alternatives to reduce the cost of retiree healthcare benefits and options for current employees that comply with IRS regulations and whether or not the City will continue to pay for the unfunded liability contribution that new employees would have otherwise paid had they gone into the retiree healthcare defined benefit program. - 9.6.2 Negotiations between the City and Employee Organization shall commence within 14 days upon notice of either party.
+This may include but is not limited to alternatives to reduce the cost of retiree healthcare benefits and options for current employees that comply with IRS regulations. - 9.6.2 Negotiations between the City and Employee Organization shall commence within 14 days upon notice of either party.
 The City and Employee Organization shall negotiate in good faith in an effort to reach a mutual agreement.
 Applicable impasse dispute resolution procedures shall apply.